 Add-ons and extras can enhance the excitement.
 From guided tours to behind the screams reveals, Universal Studios offers more macabre mischief to better manage Halloween Horror Nights experiences.

-As Halloween Horror Nights attracts thousands of guests for this premier Halloween party, some evenings can be extremely crowded.
+As Halloween Horror Nights attract thousands of guests for this premier Halloween party, some evenings can be extremely crowded.
 Wait times for popular haunted mazes can exceed two hours.
 There are two ways to combat the long lines: Express Pass and RIP Guided Tours.

 Express Passes can be purchased for each evening.
 These give attendees the privilege of using exclusive queue lines.
 Wait time is shorter than the “regular” stand-by line but can still be lengthy on occasion.RIP Guided Tours will cost more than an Express Pass but are a great way to ensure seeing all haunts in a single night.
 There are two types of tours: private and group.
 A private tour means that only those in a particular party are part of the tour.
 Group tours are made up of a limited number of guests from different parties.